Quantum dispersionless KdV hierarchy revisited: Conclusion

 \section{Conclusion}

 In this paper, we study the relationship between vertex algebras and quantum integrable hierarchies.
-This idea is quite natural, indeed, Barakat, De Sole, Kac and their collaborators developed a theory to describe Hamiltonian integrable hierarchies via Poisson vertex algebras (see. e.g., \cite{kac2017introduction}), and these algebras, in some cases, can be viewed as a classical limit of vertex algebras.
+This idea is quite natural, indeed, Barakat, De Sole, Kac and their collaborators developed a theory to describe Hamiltonian integrable hierarchies via Poisson vertex algebras (see, e.g., \cite{kac2017introduction}), and these algebras, in some cases, can be viewed as a classical limit of vertex algebras.
 In this sense, the vertex algebras should provide suitable tools to study quantum integrable hierarchies, and we investigate this possibility in this paper via the example of quantum dispersionless KdV hierarchy.
+An explicit deformation quantization of Hamiltonian structures of hydrodynamic type is constructed, and the corresponding quantum Hamiltonians are constructed for this hierarchy.
+All these constructions are based on the structure theory of the Heisenberg vertex algebra.

 Let us compare the results of the present paper to those obtained in the papers \cite{buryak2016double,dubrovin2016symplectic}.
-In the first place, a different deformation quantization is constructed in \cite{buryak2016double}, which is given by the commutator of the standard Moyal product corresponding to the Hamiltonian structure.
-In terms of differential polynomials, the deformed Hamiltonian structure reads
+First, we briefly recall their construction of quantum Hamiltonian structures and quantum Hamiltonians for quantum dispersionless KdV hierarchy.
+The classical Hamiltonian structure \eqref{AC} can be equivalently represented by